Terms of Service

 16. Suspension, Restriction, and Termination

-We may suspend or restrict access to the Services if we reasonably believe: (a) you violated these Terms or the AUP, (b) your use threatens the security or stability of the Platform, (c) required by law or authority order, (d) payment is overdue/failed, or (e) your use creates fraud, chargeback, abuse, or compliance risk.
+We may suspend or restrict access to the Services if we reasonably believe: (a) you violated these Terms or the AUP, (b) your use threatens the security or stability of the Platform, (c) required by law or authority order, (d) payment is overdue or failed, or (e) your use creates fraud, chargeback, abuse, or compliance risk.

 16.2 Termination by you